 - Remove your cabinet doors from the cabinet.
 For most hinges, you'll need to use a screwdriver.

 - Drill a pilot hole for the jigsaw on the edge of the panel, as close to the frame as you can get without damaging it.

 - Place your cabinet door outside up, so you can follow the shape of the panel.

 - Add string lights or a light strip.
-Wayne chose inexpensive hardware store plug-in light strips to the cabinets, to really highlight his new exposed cabinet interiors.
+Wayne chose inexpensive hardware store plug-in light strips for the cabinets, to really highlight his newly exposed cabinet interiors.
 Follow the installation instructions on your light kit, but be prepared to drill a small hole through each shelf for the wire.
 It needn't be a large hole if you choose a light kit with a plug that attaches to the wire after installation.

 04 of 04